Multivector Contractions Revisited, Part I: Star duality

-\subsection{Regressive Product}
+\subsection{Regressive product}

-Star duality gives a regressive product dual to the exterior one.
-These two are the basic products of the Grassmann-Cayley algebra \cite{White2017} (in which, however, their symbols are usually swapped). \SELF{Notação do Grassmann combinava produtos exterior e regresivo, dando um ou outro se $p+q>n$ ou $<n$: ``Grassmann, Geometry and Mechanics'', Browne p.9}
+Stars induce a regressive product dual to the exterior one.
+These two are the basic products of Grassmann-Cayley algebra \cite{White2017}, in which, however, their symbols are usually swapped. \CITE{Dorst2007 p.136 diz que é álgebra não métrica.
+Significa que $\vee$ acaba não dependendo do inner prod?}